 Green Briar Review is an independent literary magazine.
 We're looking for writing from anywhere that the Green Briar exists, which is probably everywhere.
-Check out our guidelines and send us something: we'd love to read your work!
-We believe that the best writing displays an awareness of language—the ironies and contradictions—that are mirrored by the world in which we live.
-We like the experimental and edgy, the traditional and conservative, the lyrical or minimal.
+Check out our guidelines.
+Read our past issues.
+Send us something.
+We'd love to read your work!

 Green Briar Review accepts nonfiction and fiction in a variety of forms, as well as poetry.
 Please submit only one piece of fiction and/or nonfiction at a time, and no more than two poems.
 See our Submissions page for more information.
 We use Submittable.

 Geoff Watkinson (2012 - Present)

 Founder / Editor / Nonfiction Editor

 LeeAnn Adams writes under the pseudonym, L. N. Holmes.
 She is the author of the micro-chapbook, Space, Collisions (Ghost City Press).
 Her writing has appeared in F(r)iction, Newfound, Vestal Review, Fathom, Crack the Spine, and other magazines and journals.
 Her story, "Pheonix Fire Fight," won the Apparition Lit Flash Fiction Contest in April 2018.
 You can follow her on Twitter (@LNHolmeswriter) and learn more about her at lnholmeswriter.wordpress.com.